ruby-uniovi/rubyeii/README.md

 vagrant up
 ~~~

-After a while, this should open a Lubuntu session in a new window
+After a while, this should open a Lubuntu session in a new window.
+You may login as
+vagrant/vagrant.